 Step into the mountain and discover winding passages and whirling streams!

 There’s something about caves that evoke feelings of mystery and excitement.
 The excitement of exploring things that are long forgotten or secret.
-Near Abisko, in Swedish Lapland, is one of Sweden’s longest caves.
+Near Abisko, in northern Swedish Lapland, is one of Sweden’s longest caves.

 Underground in Kåppashåla